maab-osman/information-security-course/h4-johnny-tables.md

 ### A05:2021 - Security Misconfiguration
-- The app or system is not set up securely so it might have weak settings or default passwords still active.
+- The app or system is not set up securely, so it might have weak settings or default passwords still active.
 - Common problems:
   - Leaving sample apps or default accounts on live servers.
   - Showing detailed error messages to users.